michael-h-patrianna/chain-offer-exporter-test/docs/database.md

 Each component (Quest, Header, Rewards) has `stateBounds`.
 This means the **position and size** can change depending on the state (e.g., a "locked" quest might be smaller than an "active" one).

 ### 2. Scale Independence
-All coordinates in `QuestlineExport` are in "design space" (e.g., 800x600).
-The `QuestlineViewer` handles scaling this to the actual screen size using the `scale` prop.
+All coordinates in `ChainOfferExport` are in "design space" (e.g., 800x600).
+The `ChainOfferViewer` handles scaling this to the actual screen size using the `scale` prop.

 ---